jergra/info-feed-react-firebase-sass/readmeNewDeploy.txt

 git remote add origin https://github.com/jergra/<project name>.git
 git branch -M main
 git push -u origin main

+at github -> Settings -> Environments -> add .env and add the environmental value name 'REACT_APP_YT_API_KEY' and its value, the apikey value

 if you are logged in to firebase, logout